Send the link below via email or IMCopy

 Transcript of Pantomime

 A mime is the person who performs in a pantomime.
 This artist uses only the body and facial expression to tell a complex story and communicate emotion.
-Props may be used to emphasize and enhance the story.
+Music is often used to emphasize emotion and enhance the story.

 The History of Pantomime